lbnl-science-it/cborg-web/content/english/pages/models.md

 {{< accordion "Meta Llama 3 70B" >}}

 Llama 3 is the latest version of the open source LLM from Meta.
 Llama is friendly and conversational, with good reasoning capabilities approximately equivalent to ChatGPT 3.5.
-The model is running on a 4x Nvidia A40 system.
+The model is running on a 2x Nvidia H100 accelerators.

 - **Endpoint Location**: LBNL IT Division Data Center
 - **Use Cases**: Chat, Text Summarization, Coding Assistant
 - **Vision Support**: No
 - **Tool Support**: No
 - **Context Window**: 8K Tokens
 - **Cost**: Free to use
 - **API Model Name**: `lbl/llama-3`
 - **Terms of Service**: [Meta LLaMA Acceptable Use Policy](https://llama.meta.com/llama3/use-policy/)